May each year is set aside as Honey Month – a month long celebration of honey.

-On 20th November (and every day) celebrate Australia’s beekeepers for the work they do in not only bringing you honey for your toast and pancakes but also securing the production of much of the food we all enjoy every day.
+In November (and every day) celebrate Australia’s beekeepers for the work they do in not only bringing you honey for your toast and pancakes but also securing the production of much of the food we all enjoy every day.
 Beekeepers use their skill and knowledge of honey bees and the pollination needs of individual food crops and spend large amounts of time transporting their hives to these pollination dependent plants to assist other farmers in their work of growing food for our nation.

 BEEKEEPERS are SMALL in number but have a HUGE IMPACT in our everyday lives and the everyday food we eat.

 CELEBRATE the humble HONEY BEE and the BEEKEEPERS who care for them.

 Learn more about “The extraordinary honey bee and its impact on the food we eat”